 Any treatment requirements for the Fale building are covered in a separate report prepared by Aurecon.

-4.3.5 Sea level rise
+Sea level rise 4.3.5

 Existing mean sea level is currently at approximately 0.28 m (Wellington Vertical Datum 1953).
-Sea level rise projections are presented below (table adapted from Aurecon report7).
+Sea level rise projections are presented below (table adapted from Aurecon report).